JoyceNPT/SWP391-FSkills/README.md

 # 📚 Online Course Platform - FSkills

 A modern web-based application that enables users to access and manage online courses.
 The system allows students to learn and track progress, while instructors can create and deliver course content with ease.
+NOTE: This is a project I manage the source code for from my GitHub account at school and remoted to my personal admin page.

 ---